 For the BTEC pathway the general entry requirements are five GCSEs at Grade 5 (or equivalent) including English Language and Mathematics.

 Any students wishing to study a combination of A Level and BTEC, the entry requirements will be considered on an individual basis.

-Please note that some A Level and BTEC subjects have higher or additional requirements as outlined below:
+Please note that some A Level and BTEC subjects have higher or additional requirements.